kerberos-io/vault/examples/kafka-handler/README.md

             return True

 When running this code `python3 index.py`, it will continously read from the specified Kafka topic.
-Each time a recording is uploaded to Kerberos Storage, an event will be generated within a few milliseconds.
+Each time a recording is uploaded to Kerberos Vault, an event will be generated within a few milliseconds.
 For example:

     next..
     reading..